 Unit conversions are calculations which convert one product quantity value into a second quantity value, where the two quantities involved are identical.

 This is a straightforward calculation.
 The required unit conversion standard that defines the conversion factor between the two units of measure of the two quantity values just needs to be known.

-Example: A crude oil tank is measured via tank dipping to contain 100 000.0 m³ (gross observed volume) of product.
-What is the gross observed volume in barrels(bbl) of the crude oil in the tank?
+An oil tank is measured via tank dipping to contain 100 000.0 m³ (quantity: gross observed volume (GOV)) of crude oil.

-The API MPMS Chapter 11.5 conversion factor from Liter (L) (which is equal to 0.001 m³) to bbl is defined as 0.006 289 812, thus the gross observed volume of the crude oil is 628 981.2 bbl.
+The API MPMS Chapter 11.5 conversion factor from Liter (L) (which is equal to 0.001 m³) to barrel (bbl) is defined as 0.006 289 812, thus the gross observed volume (GOV) of the crude oil is 628 981.2 bbl.

-The ASTM D1250-1980 Table 1 conversion factor is defined as 0.006 289 81, which leads to a gross observed volume of 628 981.0 bbl
+The ASTM D1250-1980 Table 1 conversion factor is defined as 0.006 289 81, which leads to a gross observed volume of 628 981.0 bbl.